Pearl Izumi Quest Splice Bib Review

 Combining a strong, soft nylon base with a malleable, flexible Lycra has given them the ability to maintain their shape while offering enough flex to accommodate your shape - we can't all have the well-proportioned shape of whatever Adonis mannequin Pearl Izumi used to design these.
-That put them right at the top of this measure next to the Top Pick for Short Course winning P.R.O.
-Escapes and Editors' Choice SUGOi Evolution.
-If you're on a budget, we suggest sticking with the Quest Splice, but if you have the pockets, take a look at the P.R.O.
-Escapes.
+That put them right at the top of this measure next to the SUGOi Evolution, and Editors' Choice Assos T Equipe Evo.
+If you're on a budget, we suggest sticking with the Quest Splice.

-88% nylon produces a strong product that will last quite a while if you take care of it - you know, hand-washing and hanging to dry right after your ride, not trail running in briar patches, avoiding bleach, that sort of thing.
-Its limited padding and streamlined design also means that there's less to break down and degrade over time, again affirming their status as the Best Bang for the Buck winner - you're getting a bit of apparel that's going to do the job of getting your tail on the road, and it's going to last for a while.
+Eighty-eight percent nylon produces a strong product that will last quite a while if you take care of it - you know, handwashing and hanging to dry right after your ride, not trail running in briar patches, avoiding bleach, that sort of thing.
+Its limited padding and streamlined design also mean that there's less to break down and degrade over time.
+This fact reaffirms their status as the Best Bang for the Buck winner - you're getting a bit of apparel that's going to do the job of getting your tail on the road, and it's going to last for a while.

-Their simple design and good material put them up near the top here.
-They scored alongside the Gore 3.0, which won last year's Best Bang for the Buck award, primarily based on their durability and a few other technical qualities.
-The top scoring shorts here were the SUGOi Evolution, whose tough material and simple, sleek design earned them the spot.
+Their simple design and excellent material put them up near the top here.
+The top-scoring shorts were the SUGOi Evolution, whose sturdy material and simple, sleek design earned them the spot.

 These are your run-of-the-mill shorts that don't have any specialization but will be a reliable mainstay that will keep you out on the road.
 They do just as well in spin classes as they do on training rides and early season base miles (long slow rides).

-$70 makes these an extremely affordable option, given their outsize performance.
+Seventy dollars makes these an extremely affordable option, given their outsize performance.
 That's why we gave them the Best Buy award.
-They use durable, breathable materials and a simple design to deliver a product that will suit most riders most of the time and last for quite a bit.
+They use durable, breathable materials and simple design to deliver a product that will suit most riders most of the time and last for quite a bit.